Akr1040317/coachify/SETUP.md

 NEXT_PUBLIC_BASE_URL=http://localhost:3000
 ```

-Note: Firebase configuration is currently hardcoded in `lib/firebase/config.ts`.
-For production, move these to environment variables.
+**Note**: Firebase configuration is hardcoded in `lib/firebase/config.ts`.
+Firebase client config values (apiKey, projectId, etc.) are safe to expose publicly - security is handled by Firebase Security Rules and domain restrictions in the Firebase Console.

 ## Stripe Setup